bwilsoncc/basemap/README.md

 # basemap

-2022-07-01 Currently used with ArcGIS Pro 2.9.3 and ArcGIS Enterprise 10.9.1

 Tools that help build and publish the Clatsop County base layers and maps.

+2022-09-15 Currently used with ArcGIS Pro 2.9.4 and ArcGIS Enterprise 10.9.1

-This started out to be an Esri basemap, but it is not possible to overlay a "basemap" on top of an aerial photo.
+This started out to be an actual Esri "basemap", but it is not possible to overlay a "basemap" on top of an aerial photo.
 An Esri map can have only one "basemap" at a time.
 We call it "the basemap" but it's actually three vector tile services and a map image layer used for querying.
+Vector services work the way I want.

 Since every Esri map requires a basemap (it defines the projection), this project also creates an "Empty basemap", which is a real basemap with a projection, but has no data in it!
 (The Esri grey map and set it to be 100% transparent still causes data transfers even though it's invisible.)